 Director, Business Services Division

 Jeff manages the business and administrative support center for the agency.
 This includes budgeting, purchasing, safety and risk management, and sales of Secretary of State publications.
 With over 33 years in public service, most with the State of Oregon, Jeff has filled roles in five state agencies.
-In addition to a degree from Willamette University’s Atkinson Graduate School of Management, Jeff is a Certified Public Purchasing Officer and Certified Professional Public Buyer.
-He's a guitarist and rocks a mean Les Paul.
+In addition to a Certificate in Public Management from Willamette University, Jeff is a Certified Public Purchasing Officer and Certified Professional Public Buyer.
+He's

 As director, Peter leads the formation of business in our state.
 He manages the registration of businesses for the Secretary of State.
 A strategic thinker and tireless doer, Peter was an important force behind Business Xpress, Oregon’s all-in-one business portal.
 Prior to entering Oregon public service, he held leadership positions with U.S. Bank.
 While Peter has a well-earned reputation as a deep thinker, he’s also a deep diver: He enjoys scuba diving and has explored reefs in Hawaii, Mexico and the Northwest.
 He earned a Certificate of Public Management/Public Administration from the Atkinson Graduate School of Management at Willamette University.
 Peter has a Bachelors of Science in Economics from Western Oregon University.

 Small Business Advocate, Office of the Secretary of State

 Ruth works collaboratively with small businesses, nonprofits,

 state and local government